henningonsbring/Recipes/shui_zhu_niu_rou.md

 7. Mix thoroughly so that the beef is absorbing the marinade
 8. Mix the corn starch with the water
 9. Add the corn starch mix to the beef and mix thoroughly
-10. Add the raps oil on top of the meat and put in fridge
+10. Add the rapeseed oil on top of the meat and put in fridge
 ### Remaining part
 11. Chop the garlic
 12. Chop the ginger